kayr/xform-markup-editor/README.md

 ```

 #### Assigning ids or binds to questions
-Sometimes questions have very long bindings or ids and need to be shortened(in order to exported).Or sometimes you need to assign a question an id if you plan to use it as a reference in skip or validation logic.
+Sometimes questions have very long bindings or ids and need to be shortened(in order to be exported).Or sometimes you need to assign a question an id if you plan to use it as a reference in skip or validation logic.

 To assign an id to a question use the ***@id*** attribute